TravelAppProject3/Traveler/README.md

   - GET - Returns all trips for a user based on userId
 - api/trips/addTripLeg/:tripId
   - POST - Adds the Tripleg to the array in the Trip collection

+Not Yet Added

+- api/trips/addShelter/:tripLegId
+  - POST - Add a shelter item to the trip leg
+- api/trips/addActivity/:tripLegId
+  - POST - Add an activity item to the trip leg